McNamara Line: JASON study group

 The JASON report of August 1966 called the bombing campaign against North Vietnam a failure, saying that it had "no measurable direct effect on Hanoi's ability to mount and support military operations in the South".
 Instead, advisors proposed as an alternative two defensive barriers.
-The first barrier would run from the coast some distance inland along the demilitarized zone and would seek to block the NVA infiltration through conventional means.
+The first barrier would run from the coast some distance inland along the DMZ and would seek to block PAVN infiltration through conventional means.
 The second barrier would run from the remote western areas of the border into Laos and would be a barrier of air interdiction, mine fields and electronic detection requiring minimal troops.
 While the JCS report had estimated the construction of a barrier would take up to four years, the JASON report suggested the barrier could be in place with available resources within a year.
 That was important to McNamara since he hoped that by cutting the logistics lines between the North and the South he would have been able to press Hanoi into negotiations.

 Decision-making

-In September 1966, McNamara presented the JASON group report to the Joint Chiefs.
-It split on the proposal with the service chiefs being against it, and general Earle Wheeler, a chairman of JCS, being in support.
+In September 1966, McNamara presented the JASON group report to the JCS.
+It split on the proposal with the service chiefs being against it, and general Earle Wheeler, the chairman of JCS, being in support.
 The JCS then handed the report off to the Commander-in-Chief, Pacific (CINCPAC) Admiral Sharp, who wrote back that the barrier idea was impractical from a manpower and construction point of view.
-General William Westmoreland, who was commanding officer in Vietnam, was apprehensive of the idea and reportedly was even afraid that the barrier would go into history as Westmoreland's Folly.
+COMUSMACV General William Westmoreland, was apprehensive of the idea and reportedly was even afraid that the barrier would go into history as Westmoreland's Folly.

-Despite all disagreements, on September 15, 1966, without waiting for the final judgment of the JCS, Secretary McNamara ordered that the proposal be implemented.
+Despite all disagreements, on 15 September 1966, without waiting for the final judgment of the JCS, McNamara ordered that the proposal be implemented.
 Lieutenant General Alfred Starbird, director of the Defense Communications Agency, was appointed head of Task Force 728, which was to implement the project.
 Two days later, the JCS reported back favorably on the already-decided plan.
 Starbird had to complete the barrier by September 1967.
 In November 1966, McNamara officially recommended the barrier system to President Johnson for implementation.
 The construction budget was estimated as $1.5 billion, and $740 million was allocated for the annual operating costs.
-The Practice Nine was adopted as the barrier project internal communication code name.
+The Practice Nine was adopted as the barrier project internal communication code name. and a vital component of his operational strategy.
+It was an enormous multimillion project, which was nicknamed in the media as the Great Wall of Vietnam, McNamara's Wall, McNamara Barrier, Electric Fence, and Alarm Belt.

 Chronology

-On January 13, 1967, President Johnson authorized the construction, and it was assigned the highest national priority.
+On 13 January 1967, Johnson authorized the construction, and it was assigned the highest national priority.